- Gemini Home

 DDT proposals must belong to one of the following categories:

 - Proposals for observing targets requiring immediate or timely observation of a sudden or unexpected astronomical event.
-Note that proposals for Target of Opportunity observations (i.e. targets that cannot be specified in advance but which have a well-defined scientific aim and an external trigger) should be made via the normal proposal process.
+Note that proposals for Target of Opportunity observations, i.e. targets that cannot be specified in advance but which have a well-defined scientific aim and an external trigger, should be made via the normal proposal process.
+This is considered to be the case for e.g. SNe, GRBs, and other classes of targets found as part of surveys or monitoring.
+However, DDT proposals may request ToO status if the science goal of the proposal justifies this.

 - Proposals requesting observations related to a highly competitive topic.